What is the shelf life of essential oils?

 What is the Shelf Life of Essential Oils?

-I'll write in more detail about this in the future, but for now, here are the basics.
+I'll write in more detail about this in the future, but for now, here are the basics about essential oil shelf life.

 Essential oils that have a higher quantity of monoterpenes or oxides have the shortest shelf life — approximately 1-2 years.